fauziralpiandi/zira.my.id/content/static/tnc.md

 I am not responsible for any loss, damage, or costs that arise from using or being unable to use this site, including but not limited to direct, indirect, incidental, consequential, or punitive damages.
 These damages include, but are not limited to:

 - Losses arising from failures, errors, viruses, or other harmful software affecting your device.
-- Damage caused by data deletion or loss, whether uploaded to the site or existing on your device.
 - Financial loss, loss of business opportunities, or negative impacts on your reputation or activities due to using the site.

 I do not guarantee that this site is free from errors, viruses, or other issues that may affect your device or data security.
 While I strive to maintain the site’s security and functionality, I cannot guarantee that it will always be free from interruptions, technical errors, or other issues affecting the user experience.

-Furthermore, I am not responsible for any loss or damage arising from the use of third-party services or sites linked to this site.
 You are fully responsible for evaluating and taking steps to protect your device and data when accessing this site or third-party sites linked through it.

 This site may experience temporary interruptions, maintenance, or other changes that may affect access or functionality.
 You agree not to claim or hold me responsible for any losses incurred during such periods.